nickw444/deebot-t8/README.md

 pip install deebot-t8
 ```

-To install the base library, as well as the CLI:
+To install the base library, as well as the CLI dependencies:

 ```
 pip install deebot-t8[cli]